Emilio Macias

-Emilio C. Macias II (October 8, 1933 – June 13, 2010) was a Filipino politician who held various positions in the Philippine Government, particularly in the Province of Negros Oriental.
+Emilio Cabrera Macias II (October 8, 1933 – June 13, 2010) was a Filipino politician and doctor who held various positions in the Philippine Government, particularly in the Province of Negros Oriental.

 Early life and education

-Macias was born on October 8, 1933 to former Congressman Lamberto L. Macias and Estrella Cabrera Macias.
+Macias was born on October 8, 1933, to former Congressman Lamberto L. Macias and Estrella Cabrera Macias.
 He started his education at the West City Elementary School in Dumaguete, and then proceeded to Silliman University for his high school and college degrees.
 After graduating from Silliman, he went to the University of the Philippines where he obtained his Doctor in Medicine degree.
 He later on married, Dr. Melba Pandy Lopez, a classmate of his, and together practiced medicine at their family-owned hospital in Dumaguete until 1984.

 Private and public career

 Private sector

 In addition to his medical practice, Macias served as president and chairman of the Rural Bank of Siaton from 1974 to 1975 and from 1978 to 1980.
 He also founded the Manuel L. Teves Memorial Hospital School of Midwifery, where he sat as a director until 1996.